Skip to main content

 What is the job market for OTAs?

-The US Department of Labor, Bureau of Labor Statistic states "Overall employment of occupational therapy assistants and aides is projected to grow 28 percent from 2016 to 2026, much faster than the average for all occupations.
-Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities."
+According to the Bureau of Labor Statistics, “Overall employment of occupational therapy assistants and aides is projected to grow 25 percent from 2021 to 2031, much faster than the average for all occupations.”
+Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities.

 Are there evening, weekend, or online classes available as part of the OTA program?

-While some general education classes (such as English 15, Psych 100, HDFS 129, etc) can be taken as evening or online classes, the OTA classes are NOT offered as evening classes nor are they available online.
-All of the OTA classes are offered during the day only.
+While some general education classes (such as English 15, Psych 100, HDFS 129, etc.) can be taken as evening or online classes, core OTA classes are not offered as evening classes, nor are they available online.
+All OTA classes are offered during the day only.

 Do I need to be full time to complete the OTA program?

 For students who have general education courses completed prior to starting the OTA program, they may be able to be considered part time.
-It is important to note however that in the third and fourth semesters you are required to take a minimum of three OTA classes at the same time.
-Also, the final semester involved full time (unpaid) fieldwork that follows the hours of the site you are placed at (typically eight hours between the hours of 7:00-5:00).
-Students are strongly advised not to work while doing this final semester of full time fieldwork.
+It is important to note, however, that in the third and fourth semesters you are required to take a minimum of three OTA classes at the same time.
+Also, the final semester involves full-time (unpaid) fieldwork that follows the hours of the site you are placed at (typically eight-hour shifts between 7:00 a.m. and 5:00 p.m.).
+Students are strongly advised not to work while doing this final semester of full-time fieldwork.

-The US Department of Labor, Bureau of Labor Statistic lists a mean hourly wage for an OTA in Pennsylvania of $23.53 and an annual mean wage of $48,940.
-(Source: http://www.bls.gov/oes/current/oes312011.htm) Typically a NEW OTA graduate can expect to make between $35,000 - $40,000 for their first job in the Berks County region.
+The Bureau of Labor Statistics lists a mean hourly wage for an OTA in Pennsylvania of $30.56 and an annual mean wage of $63,560.
+Typically, a new OTA graduate can expect to make between $40,000 -$50,000 for their first job in the Berks County region.

 What is the difference between an occupational therapy assistant and an occupational therapist?

-Is it possible to continue my education and become an occupational therapist after finishing the OTA program at PSU Berks?
+Is it possible to continue my education and become an occupational therapist after finishing the OTA program at Penn State Berks?

-While there is no requirement to get any other degree beyond the associate?s degree in occupational therapy, there are a number of options for students wishing to continue their education.
-Some students enter a full time Masters program in occupational therapy.
-They may do this immediately after graduating with their Associate's degree in OT or at some point later in their career.
-Other students pursue their Masters degree in OT through a weekend program that allows them to work full time while going to school on the weekends.
+While there is no requirement to get any other degree beyond the associate’s degree in occupational therapy, there are several options for students wishing to continue their education.
+Some students enter a full-time master’s program in occupational therapy; they may do this immediately after graduating with their associate's degree in OT or at some point later in their career.
+Other students pursue their master’s degree in OT through a weekend program that allows them to work full time while going to school on the weekends.

-I already have a Bachelors degree in another field but I am interested in occupational therapy.
-Does it make sense for me to get my associates in OT?
+I already have a baccalaureate degree in another field but I am interested in occupational therapy.
+Does it make sense for me to get my associate’s in OTA?

-Students with Bachelor's degrees in related fields such as psychology, kinesiology, etc. sometimes want to pursue a degree in occupational therapy.
-One option is to get their associates degree in occupational therapy and become an OTA.
+Students with baccalaureate degrees in related fields such as psychology, kinesiology, etc., sometimes want to pursue a degree in occupational therapy.
+One option is to get an associate degree in occupational therapy and become an OTA.
 This tends to be the faster and sometimes less expensive option.
-Other students decide to spend the extra time and effort to get their Masters in occupational therapy since that is their ultimate goal.
+Other students decide to spend the extra time and effort to get their master’s in occupational therapy since that is their ultimate goal.
 This decision is a personal one based on factors such as time, cost, location, compensation, and other issues.
-It is important that anyone weighing these options gather information from both Associate and Masters degree programs so they can make the decision that best meets their needs.
+It is important that anyone weighing these options gather information from both associate and master’s degree programs so they can make the decision that best meets their needs.

-• Occupational Therapist Assistant Program Provisional to Degree and Non-degree to Degree Admission Procedures
+• Occupational Therapy Provisional and Non-degree Admission Procedures

 • Fieldwork Educator Information